bishnukhadka/bishnukhadka.github.io/_posts/2025-06-23-LLM-Engineers-Handbook.md

     - How we feed the data into the LLM
     - How we chain multiple prompts for the desired results
     - How we evaluate the generated content
+- In every software architecture, `Database`->`Business Logic`->`UI`.
+And, any layer can be as complex as required.
+But for ML, what do we require?

 ### Chapter2: Tooling and Installation
 - The chapter covers: